Area: | 1,800,000 m2 |

 Production

 After the parent plant in Wolfsburg, the Zwickau facility has the second-largest press shop within the Volkswagen brand.
-Around 20 million parts per year have been produced on average in West Saxony in the past ten years.
-Following its transformation into a multi-brand location for electric vehicles and the capacity expansion through the addition of a new XL press, annual production is set to increase to up to 23 million parts at the start of 2022 and up to 30 million parts in the first quarter of 2023.
+More than 20 million parts per year have been produced on average in West Saxony in the past ten years.
+Following its transformation into a multi-brand location for electric vehicles and the capacity expansion through the addition of a new XL press, annual production is set to increase to up to up to 30 million parts in the first quarter of 2023.
 Some of these parts will continue to be delivered to other Group locations.
 The plant also has centres for the production of special-order vehicles, natural gas racks and aluminium add-on parts.
 Zwickau manufactures the bodies for the Bentley and Lamborghini.

 The integration of environmental protection in all business and decision-making processes is a key element of strategic decisions at Volkswagen Sachsen GmbH.
 Production processes at the Zwickau site are continually optimised to ensure that production is as environmentally compatible as possible and to conserve natural resources.
-Efforts focus on the reduction of energy consumption and carbon dioxide emissions at the plant.
+Efforts focus in particular on the reduction of energy consumption and the use of green energy, and, as such, the reduction of carbon dioxide emissions at the plant.
 Other key elements are the reduction of production waste and industrial drinking water consumption.

-Robert Janssen is a graduate car mechanic and studied automotive engineering.
-After joining Volkswagen in 2000, he held several positions in Germany and abroad, including the management of all production sites of SAIC Volkswagen in China.
-Before working in Saxony, Robert Janssen managed the pre-series centre in Technical Development in Wolfsburg.
+Robert Janssen is a trained mechanic, who studied vehicle technology.
+After joining Volkswagen in 2000, he has held several positions in Germany and abroad, including the director of all SAIC Volkswagen production sites in China.
+Before taking on his role in Saxony, Robert Janssen led the pre-series centre in the Technical Development division in Wolfsburg.

 About Volkswagen Sachsen GmbH